sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNMI_Server_Interface_Design.md

 For full system reboot, client has to reprogram ApplDB.
 If the gnmi container restarts, client doesn't need to reprogram.

-We propose to use Capabilities RPC as heartbeat to detect reboot, and after reboot, client should compare ApplDB configuration and check if needs to reprogram.
+We propose to use Capabilities RPC as heartbeat to detect reboot, and we will expose reset status.

+After reboot, client should check reset status to decide if needs to reprogram.

 <img src="images/heartbeat.svg" alt="heartbeat" width="800px"/>